isaqc-official/isaqc-official.github.io/_news/announcement_1.md

 date: 2022-09-06 21:00:00+0530
 inline: false
 related_posts: false
+description: We are excited to bring you an online lecture featuring our guest speaker, Anurudh Peduri
 ---
-We are excited to bring you an online lecture featuring our guest speaker, Anurudh Peduri.
+We are excited to bring you an online lecture featuring our guest speaker, Anurudh Peduri

 ***